Table of contents

 It’s worthwhile to take advantage of the opportunities offered by Google Analytics 4 and create your own GA4 remarketing lists yourself.
 How to go about it?
 I’m already explaining it to you!

-1. To create a list of recipients, in the “Administration” section, click on “Recipients” and then click on the blue “New Recipients”
+- To create a list of recipients, in the „Administration” section, click on „Recipients” and then click on the blue „New Recipients.”

-2. A window will appear where we can use the templates mentioned earlier, or create a “Custom Recipient Group.”
-At this point, of course, we will focus on the custom group.
+- A window will appear where we can use the templates mentioned earlier or create a „Custom Recipient Group.”
+Of course, we will focus on the custom group at this point.

-3. It is a very good practice to name recipient groups correctly and add a short description to them so that it is always clear what the group is about and for what purpose it was created.
-This will make our future work and that of our colleagues easier 🙂
+- It is very good practice to name recipient groups correctly and add a short description so that it is always clear what the group is about and for what purpose it was created.
+Will this make our future work and that of our colleagues easier?

-4. Now the most important part – we need to set the conditions based on which users will go to our list.
-Here GA4 strongly facilitates the work especially for beginners, because we just need to click “Add new condition” and from the drop-down list we can choose the data we are interested in.
+- Now the most important part – we need to set the conditions based on which users will go to our list.
+Here, GA4 strongly facilitates the work, especially for beginners, because we need to click „Add new condition”, and from the drop-down list, we can choose the data we are interested in.

-Of course, we can add more conditions by rule:
+Of course, we can add more conditions by the rule:

 An interesting option is to use a „sequence” in our list of recipients.
 This allows us to specify the sequential steps that users need to fulfill, e.g.